kmcknight1/s3-image-upload/aws-s3-setup.md

 - follow `javascript` url prompt in your browser

-- docs, sign up for aws, use access key and secret to pull up account on your machine, name it
+- docs, sign up for aws, use access key and secret to pull up account on your machine, name it, follow prompts, etc.